studioloft/studioloft.github.io/_pages/privacypolicy.md

 Visitor comments may be checked through an automated spam detection service.

 <h3>Disclosure over your data</h3>
-Cyber Uncovered may disclose Your Personal Data in the good faith belief that such action is necessary to:
+Studio Loft Media may disclose Your Personal Data in the good faith belief that such action is necessary to:
 <ul>
 <li>Comply with a legal obligation</li>
-<li>Protect and defend the rights or property of Cyber Uncovered</li>
+<li>Protect and defend the rights or property of Studio Loft Media</li>
 <li>Prevent or investigate possible wrongdoing in connection with the service</li>
 <li>Protect the personal safety of users of the service or the public</li>
 <li>Protect against legal liability</li>